winglang/wing/docs/docs/02-concepts/04-tests.md

 keywords: [Wing test, multi-cloud]
 ---

 Winglang incorporates a lightweight testing framework, which is built around the `wing test` command and the `test` keyword.
+It lets you to run the same tests, in isolation, on both the Wing simulator and in the cloud.

 You can construct a test by creating a Winglang file that includes the following code structure:
 ```ts wing